 For creators and entrepreneurs especially, it’s easy to fall prey to a lack mentality: self-doubt or limiting beliefs with an underlying fear of not having enough, doing enough, or even being enough (but that—imposter syndrome—is a topic for another time).
 This might look like becoming overly attached to doubting course ideas, not knowing who to collaborate with, where to start, or stressing over numbers of clients, customers, or students.
 And it’s completely reasonable.
 For creators like you, business is personal.
 You get the satisfaction of working for yourself and doing what you love.
 But with that comes the harder side of entrepreneurship too.
 This is why an abundance mentality for entrepreneurs matters.

-Why abundance thinking matters
+Why an abundance mentality matters

 Simply put: It’s easier to react to bad news than celebrate wins, to hold on to negative feedback over positive praise, or to prepare for the worst rather than hope for the best.
-A negativity bias isn’t necessarily a bad thing though; neuroscience tells us that it’s connected to a primitive part of our brains that keeps us safe and alive.
+A negativity bias isn’t necessarily a bad thing though.
+Neuroscience tells us that it’s connected to a primitive part of our brains that keeps us safe and alive.

 What is problematic, however, is when you perceive threats that might not actually be there, thus keeping you safe and small in the comfort of negative-thinking patterns.